mjculross/Enigma_Visual_Simulator/README.md

    The coordinates returned from the touchscreen will vary slightly from unit
-      to unit, so if you find that the point where you touch on the screen is not matching the point where the Enigma Visual Simulator program responds, then you should run the TFTcal_Adafruit.ino calibration sketch.
+      to unit, so if you find that the point where you touch on the screen is not matching the point where the Enigma Visual Simulator program responds, then you should run the TFTcal-Adafruit.ino calibration sketch.
       Doing so will help to determine the touchpad scaling constants TS_MINX, TS_MINY, TS_MAXX, & TS_MAXY on-the-fly which will work best for your particular hardware.
 NOTE: use something small but not too sharp